joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 Walking through the code:

-* If the user does not have an email account thebn lookup is not possible and the Action is skipped.
+* If the user does not have an email account then lookup is not possible and the Action is skipped.
 * If the Action does not have the correct configuration the Action is skipped.
 * If the login is for the WordPress application then account lookup is not necessary and the Action is skipped.
 * If the application is not requesting an access token for the WordPress API then account lookup is not necessary the Action is skipped.